 In fact, the idea that Haruhi is God incarnate is just what they think Haruhi's secret is.
 Or rather, it's what Kyon and most of the readers think, thanks to Itsuki "Completely Trustworthy" Koizumi.
 Yuki and Mikuru's factions have their own theories.
 They're all keeping watch on her because none of them are entirely sure what she is or what she's capable of, but they're all pretty confident that letting her find out about and/or overuse her powers would be very dangerous.

 There's the entire adult population of the village concealing the fact that the eponymous main character had the nine-tailed demon fox that nearly destroyed the village sealed inside him, so he could live a 'normal' life.
 It didn't work.
-He just thought they hated him for no good reason instead.
+He just thought they hated him for no good reason instead (and to be honest, even that is not a good reason to hate him either).
 Although it did work with the children of the village (which was probably the Third's intention).
 While Naruto was never very popular, his peers lack the naked fear of him you see from the kids Gaara tried to befriend in his flashbacks.

 Another loop they tried to keep Naruto out of was the fact that Tobi/Madara and Kabuto decided to declare a fourth world war.
 Justified in that they kept it from him to protect him, as Tobi's goal was to capture the Hachibi and Kyubi.
 Everybody figured that if he was aware of the war, he'd rush to the front lines to fight Tobi.
 Guess what Naruto does when he does find out about the war.